Editor's Note: This is the fifth of 10 entries from writer Katie Croft.

 I did not know what was said.
 I couldn't even tell if it was a man or a woman.
 I could only guess that it was someone who did not want other people to stick around after the film.
 I watched helplessly, confused and angry over this disturbance at such a significant, spiritual moment.

 A much smaller crowd stayed for the rest of the program.
-Gilbert, a Cameroonian staff member with Campus Crusade for Christ, seemed unaffected by the commotion and continued to ask those who would want to make a decision to follow Jesus to come stand with him.
+Gilbert, a Cameroonian staff member with Cru, seemed unaffected by the commotion and continued to ask those who would want to make a decision to follow Jesus to come stand with him.

 Answer to Tonight's Prayer